 KIE also highlighted that while some Indian metal companies might benefit from China’s recovery, any substantial earnings upgrades would depend on the extent and duration of China’s economic rebound, which, at present, remains fragile.

-Impact on FPI Flows to India
+Impact on FPI flows to India

 Foreign Portfolio Investment (FPI) flows to India have been robust in recent months, but the ongoing Chinese market rally could potentially moderate these inflows.
 According to KIE, if China’s rally continues, some active FPIs, especially those focused on Global Emerging Markets (GEM), might shift incremental funds to China, attracted by the country’s low valuations and the potential for sustained growth.